Stock market today: Wall Street closes out its 7th straight winning week with a quiet finish

 The Dow Jones Industrial Average, which tracks a smaller slice of the U.S. stock market, rose 56.81 points, or 0.2%, to 37,305.16 and set a record for the third straight day.
 The Nasdaq composite climbed 52.36, or 0.4%, to 14,813.92.

 Costco helped lead the market with a 4.4% gain.
 It reported stronger results for the latest quarter than analysts expected and said it will send $6.7 billion in cash to its shareholders through a special $15 dividend.
 That helped offset a 3.6% slump for Lennar.
-The homebuilder reported stronger profit for the latest quarter, but it also gave a forecast for a measure of profitability in the current quarter that fell shy of analysts’ expectations.
+The homebuilder reported stronger profit than analysts expected for the latest quarter, but it also gave a forecast for a measure of profitability in the current quarter that fell shy of analysts’ estimates.

 Stocks overall bolted higher this week after the Federal Reserve seemed to give a nod toward the hopes that have sent Wall Street screaming higher since Halloween.
 Fed Chair Jerome Powell at a press conference on Wednesday did not forcefully push back on traders' expectations that inflation has cooled enough for the central bank to shift to cutting interest rates after yanking them dramatically higher since early last year.